LordPoneymor/GPP_Research/README.md

  The last formation is a split group formation.
 When the group is already in formation and the solit function is called, the group will divide in two smaller group with the same formation.
 Pressing a second time will merge the group again.

  This is done with a Splited class deriving from formation which contains to Formation pointer.
 On initialization, a AFormationSlot object is spawn and will serve as leader.
 Then two Formation are created and their respective leader is assigned the current formation leader as the slot to follow.
 They are then placed at predetermined distance from it.

+  # Possible applications and extensions

+  A system that allows units to get into a specific formation, and keep while moving and even when getting close to obstacle would be obviously very useful to a real time strategy game.
+This opens the strategic possibilities for the player and allows a more in depth micro management.

+  The movement destination prediction is a much needed player feedback in games with a lot of different units at all time on screen.

+  Possible extensions and future projects:
+    - With different unit types, formation could be designed to improve the effectiveness of a battle group.
+    - On a bigger scale, coordinated units movement could allow the formation of batallion in some kind of Total War like games.

 # Bibliography